How Long Is a Typical TWAP Window in DeFi?

 1 hour) or even longer for final settlement prices.
 The choice of the window length is a trade-off: a shorter window provides a more current price but is slightly more susceptible to manipulation, while a longer window is more manipulation-resistant but introduces greater latency and lag in price reflection.

-What Are the Primary Vulnerabilities of Using a TWAP Oracle in a DeFi Protocol?
+What Is the Optimal Time Window for a TWAP Calculation in a DeFi Derivative?